 - Create an overall better experience for your customers and target audience

 Compare Net Promoter Scores internally

 NPS is a number that helps you easily track your customers’ sentiment towards your brand and how it changes over time.
-If you notice a significant change in the number treat it as an important piece of information, which requires certain measures or actions to be taken.
 Try to always strive for a better score than your last one.

 It is normal to compare scores with your competitors and learn where you stand amongst them.
 But there are so many factors to take into account that you might end up realizing that it is actually irrelevant and even if you have a lower score than any of your competitors, you might actually provide a better product to your customers.